 There are two kinds of Chelsea Buns.
 There's the traditional British style, which are sweet rolls with a bit of a sugary glaze and studded with currants.
 I'm sure they're very good, but these aren't those kind of Chelsea buns.

-These are the kind of extra sticky Chelsea Buns that you'll find in small bakeries and Farmer's Markets all over cottage country in the central Ontario regions of Muskoka, Haliburton and Kawartha Lakes (and probably beyond, but I can only speak with confidence about this area).
+These are the kind of extra sticky Chelsea Buns that you’ll find in small bakeries and Farmer’s Markets all over cottage country in the central Ontario regions of Muskoka, Haliburton and Kawartha Lakes.

 Quick or Rapid-Rise Instant Yeast - Starting with quick/rapid-rise instant yeast means you can be enjoying these delicious buns in no time, as you can skip the typical first rising period.
 Simply mix the dough, let rest a short 10-minutes, then shape and let rise to doubled before baking.
 Quick/rapid-rise yeast also doesn't need proofing in water, so you can add it directly to the bowl with the flour.